mvnaol2026/Gravity-Does-Not-Exist/EN/01_introduction_and_chapters_1-3.md

 ## Chapter 3.
 THE FUNDAMENTAL LAW OF PHYSICS

-Let us begin not with formulas, and not with terminology.
-Instead, let us start with the simplest possible experience—one that every person encounters every day without even thinking about it.

-You want to move an object.
-A cup on a table, for example.
-What do you do?
-You press on it with your hand.
-If you press lightly, it does not move.
-If you press harder, it begins to move.
-When you stop pressing, it stops.
-It is as simple as that.

-And it is so familiar that we hardly notice how important this observation is.
-Yet it already contains almost all of physics.
-Now imagine removing pressure from this process.
-You do not press on the cup.
-Will it move on its own?
+What exists in the Universe?
+Only matter in motion.
+There is no such thing as motionless matter.
+And there is nothing else besides matter in motion.
+Every process, every phenomenon is the motion of matter.

+Therefore, the fundamental law of the Universe and the fundamental law of physics is the law of motion.
+By tracing the motion of matter within a process, the process itself becomes understood.

+### The fundamental law of physics states: the motion of an object is possible only under contact, unbalanced, and continuous pressure from another object.

+Let us break it down part by part.
+There are three key words here: **contact, unbalanced, and continuous.**
+1.	**Contact.** This means that interaction always occurs through physical touch.
+This touch does not have to be a direct, "visible" contact by hands or bodies.
+Contact can be transmitted through a medium.
+However, in any case, a contact chain exists: one thing presses against another, and that other presses against the next.
+Without contact, there can be no interaction.

+2.	**Unbalanced.** If an object is pressed upon equally from all sides, it does not move.
+The pressure is present, but it is compensated.
+For motion to arise, the pressure from one side must be greater than from the others.
+Only then does a directional, predominant action occur.

+3.	**Continuous.** This is a highly crucial point.
+Science completely overlooks it.
+This oversight stems from a flawed interpretation of how we visually perceive the motion of certain bodies.
+Pressure must not simply occur for a fleeting moment.
+It must persist the entire time the motion lasts.
+The very instant the pressure vanishes, the motion ceases.
+Not "gradually," not "eventually," but instantaneously.

+One could simplify the fundamental law down to a couple of words: **pressed — moved.** This is a specific case of the law.
+At the same time, it is vital to understand: **stopped pressing — stopped.**
+Thus, the law in short is: **press — it moves.**

+The fundamental law completely denies motion "in and of itself" and mandates that every physical process provide three specific answers: what exactly is pressing, what is it pressing against, and through which material medium is this pressure transmitted if the carriers of the contact pressure are invisible.

+Try applying this law to any phenomenon: a falling stone, the propagation of light, an electric current, or magnetic effects.
+Everywhere, the exact same question will arise — one that official science cannot answer: where is the physical source of the continuous contact pressure?

+In modern physics, conceptual dead ends arise precisely because this link — continuous contact pressure — is frequently omitted.
+Entities are introduced into equations that exert influence but lack a contact-pressing material carrier:
+•	**A field** exerts a force, but it remains unknown what physical particles it consists of and how exactly it interacts.
+•	**Energy** is transferred, but what exactly is physically displacing in space is not specified.
+•	**Attraction** is allegedly observed (it is more accurate to speak of mutual approach), but the mechanical mediator of the process is absent.

+From the standpoint of the laws of mechanics, this looks as though, within a complex device, one of the gears is rotating all by itself, without meshing with the other parts.
+In reality, however, this never happens: if a component is rotating, it means something is continuously pushing it.
+And we will systematically uncover this material "something."

+At this stage, a reasonable objection naturally arises: the law of continuous pressure appears to contradict observations.
+We throw a stone; the hand no longer touches it, yet it continues to fly.
+Does this mean the law is incorrect?
 No.

-Now imagine that you press it, set it in motion… and then remove your hand.
-Will it continue to move by itself?
-In real life—no. It will stop.

-And here we arrive at a very important observation, one that is usually overlooked.
-For a body to move, it must be under pressure.
-And not just pushed once.
-It must be continuously pressed for as long as the motion continues.

-This sounds unexpected, because we have been taught otherwise since childhood.
-We are told that once a body is in motion, it can continue moving “by inertia,” even if no force acts on it anymore.
-But if we look at real processes rather than abstract models, a question arises: what exactly keeps the body moving after we stop pushing it?
-What is pressing on it?
-If nothing is pressing on it, why does it not stop immediately?

-This brings us to the central law that will form the foundation of this book.
-Let me first state it precisely, and then in simpler terms.

-### The fundamental law of physics: the motion of an object is possible only when there is unbalanced, contact-based, and continuous pressure exerted by another object.

-This may sound formal, but let us break it down.
-There are only three key elements: contact, imbalance, and continuity.

-1. **Contact.**
-This means that any interaction occurs through contact.
-Not necessarily direct, visible contact with hands or bodies.
-Contact may be transmitted through a medium.
-But in every case, there is a chain: one thing presses on another, which presses on the next.
-No contact—no interaction.

-2. **Imbalance.**
-If a body is pressed equally from all sides, it does not move.
-Pressure exists, but it is balanced.
-For motion to arise, pressure must be greater on one side than on the other.
-Only then does a directed effect appear.

-3. **Continuity.**
-And this is the most important point.
-Pressure must not occur only for an instant.
-It must persist for as long as the motion continues.
-The moment pressure disappears, motion stops.
-Not gradually, not eventually—but immediately.

-If we reduce all of this to a simple statement, we get an almost playful but very precise formulation:
-**press—and it moves.**
-And, even more importantly: stop pressing—and it stops.

-In short: **if you press, it moves.**

-This may seem too simple.
-But that is exactly its strength.
-It leaves no room for “by itself.”

-It demands an answer every time:

-— who is pressing?

-— on what?

-— through what is the pressure transmitted?

-Now try to apply this principle to different phenomena.
-To the motion of a body.
-To a falling stone.
-To the propagation of light.
-To electric current.
-To magnetic effects.

-In every case, the same question arises: where is the source of pressure?
-If there is none, the explanation is incomplete.
-And this makes it clear why modern physics encounters difficulties.

-Because it often introduces concepts that act, but have no explicit carrier:

-— a field acts, but what it consists of is unclear;

-— energy is transferred, but what is actually moving is not specified;

-— attraction exists, but its mechanism is not shown.

-From the point of view of the fundamental law, this looks like a missing link.
-As if one were to say in a mechanical system: “the gear rotates by itself.”
-No — if it rotates, something must be driving it.
-And it is this “something” that we will look for in every chapter.

-Now an important point that must be addressed in advance.
-It may seem that this law contradicts observation.
-For example, we throw a stone—and it continues to fly.
-The hand is no longer pressing on it, yet the motion continues.
-Does this mean the law is wrong?
-No.

-It means only one thing: **we do not see the source of pressure.**
+It means only one thing — **the source of the pressure is invisible to our eyes.** We will find it in the chapter on inertia.

-This is exactly what we will examine in detail later, when we turn to inertia.
-It will become clear that motion does not continue by itself.
-There is simply another participant in the process—one that is not taken into account in conventional explanations.

-For now, however, it is essential to fix the principle.
-Without it, we cannot move forward.
-The fundamental law of physics provides a simple test for any explanation: if it does not specify what is exerting continuous contact pressure, then the explanation is incomplete.

-And conversely:
-if one can identify the carrier, the contact, and the pressure, the process becomes understandable.

-This is why, throughout this book, we will repeatedly return to the same framework.
-Not to formulas.
-But to mechanics.
-To a very simple, almost everyday question: what is pressing on what?
-And if this question is examined honestly, something remarkable happens: even the most complex phenomena begin to fall into a coherent picture.

-In the next chapter, we will take the next step.
-We will examine whether this principle holds equally across different media—solids, liquids, and gases.
-And whether it extends to a deeper level.
-There, an important idea will begin to take shape: **nature may be far simpler than it appears.**
-But this simplicity has to be seen.
+For now, let us remember the fundamental law: in its full form, in its short form, and as the trinity of the physics of motion: **carriers — contact — pressure.**

+Finally, in this chapter, I will address the current state of human knowledge.
+Today, it is shameful to believe in a flat Earth.
+It is a sign of utter ignorance.
+In the near future, it will be considered equally ignorant not to know the supreme law of physics and to believe in attraction.
+**There is no motion without contact** — this is the foundation of the physics of the future.